 Capital Management.
 A sale leaseback can strengthen credit metrics and overall company capitalization, and can be utilized to retire maturing debt.
 Say for instance a $100 million EBITDA business is levered at 3.5x net debt / EBITDA, and is able to execute a sale leaseback on $75 million of facilities and use proceeds to de-lever.
 Post-sale leaseback net debt / EBITDA would be reduced below 3.0x.

-We always find the topic of whether to consider a sale leaseback to an interesting discussion to have.
+We always find the topic of whether to consider a sale leaseback an interesting discussion.
 While an SLB is not always the optimal capital allocation decision, there are many strategic and financial drivers that can make it a compelling capital alternative.
 If you have an applicable situation in mind, we would be delighted to discuss these ideas with you in greater detail.
 Please feel free to contact us to discuss your specific situation.